Help Center for SaaS

 What is Mintlify and what does it actually do well

 Where teams hit the wall: pricing that scales fast when you add team members, an editing experience that is hostile to non-technical contributors, and zero answer to the question every product team eventually asks.
-What updates the docs when the product ships a UI change?
+What updates the documentation when the product ships a UI change?

 Why teams look for Mintlify alternatives in 2026

 The second pattern is contributor accessibility.
-Mintlify's editing model is Markdown in a GitHub repo.
-That is a feature for engineers and a barrier for support teams, product managers, and technical writers who are not comfortable in Git.
-Teams with mixed contributors look for tools with a real WYSIWYG editor and optional Git sync rather than required.
+Mintlify's editing model is Markdown in a git repo.
+That is a feature for engineers and a barrier for support teams, product managers, and other non-developers who are not comfortable in version control.
+Teams with non-technical team members look for tools with a real visual editor and optional Git sync rather than required.

 The third pattern is the documentation type.
 Mintlify is built for static API and developer documentation.
 Product documentation is a different problem.
 Product docs cover help articles, customer support flows, screenshots of UI that change every release, and video tutorials.
 The team writing them is rarely the engineering team.
 The maintenance burden is constant.
 Mintlify does not solve this, and neither do most of its alternatives.